 It is literally like drinking a cup full of melted butter!
 However, Bhutanese “suja” definitely grows on you.It’s a nice warming beverage for cold days spent trekking through the Himalayas.

 Sometimes Bhutanese Butter Tea is served with zaow (crispy rice) to sprinkle on top of the tea.
 It tasted just like rice crispy cereals and transformed the tea into a tasty snack.

 Related Article: Solo Female Travel in Bhutan

-Jasha Maru is somewhat spicy to the taste, and is prepared with a diverse mixture of chillies, ginger, garlic, coriander, and fresh vegetables.
-That said, it was the ginger taste that really stood out and gave the dish its unique appeal.
+Jasha Maru is somewhat spicy to the taste and is prepared with a diverse mixture of chilies, ginger, garlic, coriander, and fresh vegetables.
+That said, it is the ginger taste that really stands out and gives the dish its unique appeal.

-They are typically eaten by hand, though they are sometimes a little greasy so it’s not the neatest thing in the world to snack on!
+They are typically eaten by hand.
+However, they are sometimes a little greasy so it’s not the neatest thing in the world to snack on!